 - Winner of the Independent Publisher’s 2012 silver award for best Western Canada regional non-fiction, Saddles and Service is the life story of Alberta rancher and community builder Winston Parker.
 He once drove cattle through the city streets to the Calgary Stampede, had a private audience with British Prime Minister Winston Churchill and spent four years in a German prisoner of war camp during World War II.

 - A beautifully illustrated coffee table book, Promises to Keep, delves into a Canadian farm family’s larger-than-life ancestors who were officers in the British East India Company, English boys’ boarding school headmasters, soldiers in the Napoleonic Wars and straight-laced Church of England ministers.

-Readers of The Fayette County Record newspaper in La Grange, Texas, look forward to Elaine’s long-running weekly “Remember When” and monthly “Stories I’ve Been Told” columns.
-A special publication Elaine compiled from 40 interviews with Fayette County World War II veterans has not only become a beloved community keepsake, it has won three awards of excellence.
+Readers of The Fayette County Record newspaper look forward to Elaine’s long-running weekly “Remember When” and monthly “Stories I’ve Been Told” columns.
+A special publication Elaine compiled from 40 interviews with Fayette County World War II veterans has not only become a beloved community keepsake, it has won regional, state and national awards of excellence.

 Elaine also writes for magazines such as Texas Gardener, Farm & Ranch, Farm & Home and Alberta Heritage.
 Her work also has appeared in Chicken Soup for the Soul’s The Spirit of America.

 With a lively, fresh perspective as a storyteller, Elaine captures people’s memories to help us better understand the past, interpret the present and shape the future.
 She lovingly creates personal stories that become precious family treasures.